-cat spines.1st

-R1SS\IP:mspine.201

-R2SS IP:mspine.202
+cat spines.lst R1SS IP:mspine.201 R2SS IP:mspine.202

-./patchmgr --roceswitches spines.lst --upgrade -log\dir /tmp/ spinelogs d.
+./patchmgr --roceswitches spines.lst --upgrade -log dir /tmp/ spinelogs d.
 Connect the RoCE Network Fabric cables to the spine switches (R1SS and R2SS).

-In the switch list file, R1SS\IP is the management IP address or host name for the spine switch on the existing rack (R1SS) and R2SS\IP is the management IP address or host name for the spine switch on the new rack (R2SS).
+In the switch list file, R1SS IP is the management IP address or host name for the spine switch on the existing rack (R1SS) and R2SS_IP is the management IP address or host name for the spine switch on the new rack (R2SS).